 In the last section, I explained stuttering as caused by invalid error signals in the monitoring system, resulting in interruptions of speech flow.
-A similar explanation was proposed by Maraist and Hutton (1957): In stuttering, a person “misevaluates his own speech output at some point in the control system and finds error where, in reality, no error exists” (cited in Bloodstein & Bernstein Ratner, 2008, p.
+A similar explanation was proposed by Maraist and Hutton (1957): In stuttering, a person “misevaluates his own speech output at some point in the control system and finds error where, in reality, no error exists” (cf. Bloodstein & Bernstein Ratner, 2008, p.
 296).
 However, Maraist and Hutton believed that stuttering was caused by the attempt to repair those nonexistent errors.
-By contrast, I think the blockage of speech flow because of an invalid error signal is an automatic response, according to Levelt’s Main Interruption Rule.
+By contrast, I think the blockage of speech flow because of an invalid error signal is an automatic brain response independent of the speaker’s will.
 The speaker does not attempt to repair an error, instead, he or she attempts to continue talking, and just this causes the observable stuttering symptoms.

-The explanation that stuttering occurs because of an invalid error signal also has some similarity with the Covert Repair Hypothesis (Postma & Kolk, 1993); however, they believed that the error signal was valid: A real error in speech planning is detected in a pre-articulatory monitoring and is covertly repaired by the Formulator (the theory depends on Levelt’s model of speech processing).
-Those covert repairs that are unconscious to the speaker cause the stutter.
+The explanation that stuttering occurs because of invalid error signals has also some similarity with the Covert Repair Hypothesis (Postma & Kolk, 1993); however, they believed that the error signals were valid: A real error in speech planning is detected in pre-articulatory monitoring and is covertly repaired by the Formulator (the theory depends on Levelt’s model of speech processing).
+Those covert repairs that are unconscious to the speaker allegedly cause the stutter.
 By contrast, I do not assume any error of speech planning in stuttering.
-The only cause that the monitoring system reacts in the same way as to a speech error is that it only compares two sequence structures, without being able to distinguish between a mismatch due to a speech error and a mismatch due to a feedback disruption.
+The reason why the monitoring system reacts in the same way as to a speech error is: It only compares two sequence structures, without being able to distinguish between a mismatch due to a speech error and a mismatch due to a feedback disruption.

-Vasic and Wijnen (2001; 2005) proposed a variation of the Covert Repair Hypothesis – in my view, it is more a variation of Maraist and Hutton’s (1957) approach: They assumed that normal speech disfluencies are misevaluated as errors, and that the speaker’s attempt to avoid them causes stuttering.
+Vasic and Wijnen (2001; 2005) proposed a variation of the Covert Repair Hypothesis – in my view, it is also a variation of Maraist and Hutton’s (1957) approach: They assume that normal speech disfluencies are misevaluated as errors by anoversensitive monitoring system, and the speaker’s attempt to avoid those normal disfluencies causes stuttering.
 I discuss this hypothesis more extensively in Section 2.3 (here).

-Likewise, Hickok, Houde, and Rong (2011) proposed a theory not unlike the hypothesis by Maraist and Hutton (1957): They assume that invalid error signals resulting from a misinterpretation of the feedback cause stuttering.
-The invalid error signals, that is, a mismatch between expectations and perceptions result from incorrect predictions due to an unstable or “noisy” mapping between the internal model of the vocal tract and the sensory system.
+Hickok, Houde, and Rong (2011) assume that stuttering is caused by invalid error signals.
+These invalid error signals, so the authors propopose, result from inaccurate, “noisy” mapping between the internal model of the vocal tract and the sensory system.
 “This results in a sensory-to-motor ‘error’ correction signal, which itself is noisy and inaccurate.
 In this way, the system ends up in an inaccurate, iterative predict-correct loop that results in stuttering.” (p.
 13).
+This theory has some similarity with the Covert Repair Hypothesis as it does not assume a mismatch between sensory prediction and external sensory, i.e., auditory feedback, but between sensory prediction and an internal target representation.
+That is, they assume an invalid error signal in the internal feedback loop.

 Additionally, we should consider that the theories last mentioned are based on computer modeling, but there is a difference between a computer and a brain: A “noisy” computer process may anyway produce incorrect predictions – although I think that a computer doesn’t miscount, thus a specific program is needed, e.g., for the simulation of an unstable mapping between the internal model of the vocal tact and the sensory system, which enables the computer to randomly produce ‘wrong’ reaults.
 But assuming, for example, the correct prediction of a phoneme sequence would be /cat/, but the computer model predicts /caf/.
 In this case, the monitor in the computer model detects a mismatch when the correct sequence /cat/ is fed back, and emits an invalid error signal.
 But what happens if a human has no clear notion of what the word ‘cat’ should sound like, thus his brain generates an only vague or cloudy expectation of its sound sequence?
 The person will possibly fail to detect an error, if the word is mispronounced.
 But the person, if pronouncing the word correctly, will hardly produce a specific incorrect prediction like /caf/ and take the correct feedback /cat/ for an error (read more).